texasjusticar/zipcode-weather/README.md

 # Temperature Forecast

 This application utilizes the Tomorrow.io free weather api.
-To use localy you will need an api key: https://app.tomorrow.io/signup
+To use locally you will need an api key: https://app.tomorrow.io/signup

 * I tried to limit dependencies so there is no database, and caching is handled with file_store
 * You will need a .env file with your api key.
 Provided is an example .env_example file in hte root, just rename to .env and populate with your api key